The Cost Implications of PostgreSQL Synchronous Replication

 The query latency graph is equally revealing:

 The results are very tightly grouped throughout all tests, where all results are within 1ms of each other.
-It would appear that the server is so busy handling client requests that any latency introduced by synchronous replication has become background noise.
+The server is so busy handling client requests that any latency introduced by synchronous replication has become background noise.
 If this is true of 3ms network latency, lower amounts would be equally difficult to distinguish from asynchronous performance.

-Even if geographical distribution isn’t a concern, it’s very common to recommend synchronous replicas remain as close as physically possible to the Primary node to avoid incurring excessive commit latency.
+Even if geographical distribution isn’t a concern, it’s prevalent to recommend synchronous replicas remain as close as physically possible to the Primary node to avoid incurring excessive commit latency.
 This can mean within the same rack, the same virtual host, the same availability zone, and so on.
-Perhaps those restrictions may be loosened somewhat given our findings here.
+Perhaps those restrictions may be loosened somewhat, given our findings here.

-This does all come with a certain caveat, however.
+However, this does all come with a certain caveat.
 Low client counts that don’t overwhelm the hardware will still perform optimally under asynchronous operation.
 This does imply it’s possible to under-provision hardware that’s meant to be used in a synchronous Postgres cluster and still achieve high transaction throughput.

-There’s also a break-even point where saturating the hardware essentially obfuscates performance behavior.
-Consider our 10ms latency test at 80 clients where we reached peak transaction throughput on this hardware.
-We observed 17ms of latency for local commits at that client count, and 20ms for remote writes.
+There’s also a break-even point where saturating the hardware obfuscates performance behavior.
+Consider our 10ms latency test at 80 clients, where we reached peak transaction throughput on this hardware.
+We observed 17ms of latency for local commits at that client count and 20ms for remote writes.
 How significant is this 3ms?

-There’s still quite a bit of discussion to have if we also consider the “remote_apply” and “on” synchronous settings.
+There’s still discussions to be had if we also consider the “remote_apply” and “on” synchronous settings.
 They impose additional latency, and some may argue that “remote_write” is insufficient because it does not require a disk flush on the replicas.
-Higher connection counts do narrow this gap at high network latencies, but do not erase it.
+Higher connection counts narrow this gap at high network latencies but do not erase it.

 Additionally, we’re very clearly overloading these servers.
-Higher transaction latencies do indeed help absorb network latency effects, but only because all queries operate with more latency in general.
-At 40 clients at 10ms network latency, a local commit happens at 9.5ms, and a remote one at 16ms.
-Yes this gap shrinks at 80 clients, but at this point the local server is so backlogged, all transactions incur a 17ms penalty.
+Higher transaction latencies help absorb network latency effects, but only because all queries generally operate with more efficiency.
+At 40 clients at 10ms network latency, a local commit happens at 9.5ms and a remote one at 16ms.
+Yes, this gap shrinks at 80 clients, but at this point, the local server is so backlogged that all transactions incur a 17ms penalty.
 We can only do this kind of client overloading if the application in question is not particularly latency sensitive.

 In the end, perhaps the question becomes: what’s 5-10ms between friends?
 An idle CPU is a wasted CPU, and technologies like client database pools make it possible to multiplex client connections to specific counts at the database level.
 If tests show a particular piece of hardware operates best at 80 client connections, keeping CPUs saturated but not so overwhelmed that latency rises to compensate, we can make that happen.

-As we’ve seen here, it’s possible to factor in network latency as part of synchronous replication as well, and if we do it right, nobody will ever know.
+As we’ve seen here, it’s possible to factor in network latency as part of synchronous replication, and if we do it right, nobody will ever know.

 Share this